mbestavros/redhat-day-security-demo/README.md

 # cosign github action example

-This is an example repository showing off container signing in Github Actions.
+This is a repository showing off container signing in Github Actions.